sjb373/Valve-Control-Arduino-Project/README.md

 # Valve-Control-Arduino-Project

- This code allows the user to control 1 of the arduinos output pins from the console, turning it on and off and delaying them.
+ This code allows the user to control pins 8,9 and 10 of an arduino from either the arduino serial monitor or a python interface I made.

 TO CONTROL THE ARDUINO FROM THE ARDUINO SERIAL MONITOR